Home Inspection Frequently Asked Questions

 Q. What does your water test check for?

-Our water test kit was specifically designed to test for the most common contaminants found in well water, including: iron, copper, lead, bacteria, pesticides, nitrates, nitrites, chlorine, pH and hardness.
+Our water test kit was specifically designed to test for the most common contaminants found in well water, including: iron, copper, lead, bacteria, arsenic, pesticides, nitrates, nitrites, chlorine, pH and hardness.

 Q. Can you describe the difference between a Limited Mold Inspection and a Complete Mold Inspection?